flyingcircusio/doc/src/guide/platform_nixos_2/memcached.rst

 =========

-This role installs the `Memcached <https://memcached.org>`_ memory object caching system in the latest version provided by NixOS 19.03.
+This role installs the `Memcached <https://memcached.org>`_ memory object caching system in the latest version provided by NixOS.

 Configuration
 -------------